Robust PAC$^m$: Training Ensemble Models Under Misspecification and Outliers: Experiments

 The OOD component $\xi(x)=\xi(a,b)=p(a)\xi(b)$ also has a uniformly distributed covariate $a$ in the interval $[-10.5,10.5]$, but, unlike the ID measure, the response variable $b$ is independent of $a$, with a distribution concentrated around $b=0$ as

-The parametric model is given by $p(x|\theta)=p(a,b|\theta)=p(a)\mathcal{N}(b|f_\theta(a),1)$, where $f_\theta(a)$ is the output of a three-layer fully connected Bayesian neural network with 50 neurons and Exponential Linear Unit (ELU) activation functions in the two hidden layers.
+The parametric model is given by $p(x|\theta)=p(a,b|\theta)=p(a)\mathcal{N}(b|f_\theta(a),1)$, where $f_\theta(a)$ is the output of a three-layer fully connected Bayesian neural network with 50 neurons and Exponential Linear Unit (ELU) activation functions \cite{clevert2015fast} in the two hidden layers.
 We consider a Gaussian prior $p(\theta)=\mathcal{N}(0,I)$ over the neural network weights and use a Monte Carlo estimator of the gradient based on the reparametrization trick \cite{kingma2013auto} as in \cite{blundell2015weight}.

 Consider first only the effect of misspecification.
 The parametric model assumes a unimodal likelihood $\mathcal{N}(b|f_\theta(a),1)$ for the response variable, and is consequently misspecified with respect to the ID measure (\ref{eq:exmix}).
-As a result, the minimization of the standard free energy criterion leads to a unimodal predictive distribution that approximates the mean value of the response variable, while the minimization of the $m$-free energy criterion can closely reproduce the data distribution \cite{masegosa2019learning,morningstar2020pac}.
+As a result, the {standard Bayesian learning} leads to a unimodal predictive distribution that approximates the mean value of the response variable, while {$(m,1)$-robust Bayesian learning} can closely reproduce the data distribution \cite{masegosa2019learning,morningstar2020pac}.
 This is shown in Figure \ref{1a}, which depicts the predictive distribution obtained by minimizing the $m$-free energy criterion $\mathcal{J}^m$ with $m=20$ when using exclusively samples from the ID measure (green dots).
 In virtue of ensembling, the resulting predictive distribution becomes multimodal, and it is seen to provide a good fit to the data from the ID measure.